wundergraph/cosmo/helm/cosmo/DEV.md

 ### Router

 The router is not enabled by default because it requires an API token to be set and a published federated graph.
-After you have created an API token with the Cosmo CLI `wgc federated-graph create-token <graph-name> --namespace <namespace>`, set the right configurations in the `values.yaml` file.
+After you have created an API token with the Cosmo CLI `wgc router token create <token-name> -g <graph-name> -n <namespace>`, set the right configurations in the `values.yaml` file.

 ```yaml
 router: